streamthoughts/jikkou/docs/content/en/docs/User Guide/Kafka/Resources/topics.md

 ### Example

-Here is a simple example that shows how to define a single YAML file containing two topic definition using the `KafkaTopicList` resource type.
+Here is a simple example that shows how to define a single YAML file containing two topic definitions using the `KafkaTopicList` resource type.
 In addition, the example uses a `ConfigMap` object to define the topic configuration only once.